ram-bhaskara/Astrodynamics-UG-course/README.md

 The material is shared for student preparation and reference.
-Owners: Dr. Daniele Mortari and Ram Bhaskara.
+Owners: Prof. Daniele Mortari and Ram Bhaskara.